InstituteforDiseaseModeling/laser/README.md

 - "spatial" : How good are the individual community models?
 Good enough for non-spatial questions?
 - dynamic properties (e.g. GPU flu simulation)
 - ¿Ace/clorton-based state machines?

+> Superficial simplicity isn’t the goal of design.
+Some things are, by nature, complex.
+In such cases, you should aim for clarity rather than “simplicity.”
+Users will be better served if you strive to make complex systems more understandable and learnable than simply simple.